Calculate your estimated eligibility for one of Boise State’s nonresident scholarships.

 Since the scholarship calculator is based upon self-reported information, your final award is contingent upon receipt of your official admission materials in Boise State Admissions by the Scholarship Deadline.
 Your final scholarship will be based upon your cumulative, unweighted GPA as calculated by the University from your official high school transcripts and your official ACT or SAT test results.
 The results of this calculator do not represent a binding University scholarship award; official Boise State University scholarship offers are sent to students after they are admitted to the University.

 Please note that Boise State’s criteria for nonresident scholarships is currently undergoing its yearly review.
-Updated criteria for fall 2018 will be posted on April 1, 2017.
+Updated criteria for fall 2018 will be posted in early April.

 Boise State Western Undergraduate Exchange (WUE) and GEM Special Notes

 Some programs are especially selective for this scholarship, and will require higher academic performance.
 These

 There are some programs closed to nonresident scholarship participants.
 If you chose an ineligible major on your admission application

 or via My.BoiseState, you will not be considered for nonresident scholarships.
 These programs include: